 Ni Hao Children's Community

-An independent language school providing Non-Mandarin Chinese speaking families the chance for their children to learn Mandarin Chinese through social interaction and experiences.
+An independent language school and education programme providing Non-Mandarin Chinese speaking families the chance for their children to learn Mandarin Chinese through social interaction and experiences.

 Ni Hao Children’s Community is an independent language school and education programme providing Non-Mandarin Chinese speaking families the chance for their children to learn Mandarin Chinese through social interaction and experiences.

 Our school provides your child the opportunity to discover Mandarin Chinese as a Foreign Conversational Language with their peers or family.
-Your child will learn in a way that is meaningful and relevant to them, with social interaction, games, song and movement.
+Your child will learn in a way that is meaningful and relevant to them, with social interaction, conversation, games, song and movement in Mandarin.
 Learning takes place in a full immersion group class environment.
+We do not use crafts and colouring in activities in class time as these do not develop conversational language skills.

 Our school welcomes families from any Non-Mandarin Chinese speaking background and have various native languages in our community, including English, Te Reo Māori, French, Spanish, Korean, Turkish, Russian, Romanian, Cantonese and Tagalog.